Are Pakistan and the Afghan Taliban drifting apart? | DW | 21.10.2021

 "In the 1990s [after the Soviet forces left Afghanistan], Pakistan backed Gulbuddin Hekmatyar, a warlord, to control Afghanistan.
 Now, Islamabad is supporting the Haqqanis, who have been given key ministries in the interim government," Said Alam Mehsud, a Peshawar-based expert on Afghan and Pashtun affairs, told DW.

-A former Afghan official told DW on condition of anonymity that Mullah Abdul Salem Zaeef, a senior Taliban commander, Mullah Yaqoob, the country's acting defense minister, and many other Taliban leaders are not pleased with Pakistan's Haqqani backing.
+A former Afghan official told DW on condition of anonymity that senior Taliban commander Mullah Abdul Salem Zaeef, acting Afghan Defense Minister Mullah Yaqoob and many other Taliban leaders are not pleased with Pakistan's backing of members of the the Haqqani Network.

 Reports about a tug-of-war among Taliban factions first appeared during the establishment of a caretaker setup in Afghanistan.